Ambita/samhandling_megler_boligbyggelag_docs/README.md

 ### 2.2.1 Clarification delayed response (Forhåndsutlysing utsatt)

-In some cases the broker contacts the accountant to change the announcement period.
+In some cases, the broker contacts the accountant to change the announcement period.
-Right now this will be done manually.
+Right now, this will be done manually.
 The following response message with updated announcement date and deadline are sent to inform the broker about the change:

 ```json